-Strategic goal B, which focuses on the reduction of pressures on biodiversity and the promotion of sustainable use of natural resources, has experienced a significant increase in public finance.
-This reflects recognition of the importance of addressing the drivers of biodiversity loss and implementing sustainable practices in resource management.
+Strategic goal B, which focuses on the reduction of pressures on biodiversity and the promotion of sustainable of use natural resources, has experienced a significant increase in public This reflects finance. the recognition of the importance of addressing the drivers of biodiversity loss and implementing sustainable practices in resource management.